 NFL matches will only be shown on geo-blocked streaming platforms.
 This means that if you’re traveling abroad, you’ll need a Virtual Private Network (VPN) to regain access to your usual channels.

-How to stream NFL matches with a VPN
+How to stream NFL games from anywhere with a VPN

 - Start by registering for a suitable VPN.
-We’ve already covered ExpressVPN, but NordVPN and CyberGhost are both strong, low-cost alternatives.
+We recommend NordVPN, but Surfshark and ExpressVPN are both strong alternatives.

 - Next, download the VPN software, making sure to get the right version for your operating system.